Surreptitious Recordings In Family Law

 In the current era, surreptitious recordings are commonly encountered in family law matters.
 It is the case that spouses often believe they will be able to obtain some sort of litigation advantage by way of secretly recording their former partner’s actions or words.
 The use or admissibility of such recordings, however, is not automatic.

-The Alberta Court of Queen’s Bench recently review of the law of admissibility of surreptitious recordings in St. Croix v St Croix, 2017 ABQB 490.
+The Alberta Court of King’s Bench recently review of the law of admissibility of surreptitious recordings in St. Croix v St Croix, 2017 ABQB 490.
 The Court in St. Croix cited the earlier decision of AJU v GSU, 2015 ABQB 6, for the principle that surreptitious recordings should not regularly be admitted as evidence in family law matters:

 After that exhaustive review, Justice Pentelechuk [in AJU] concluded: